 The province of Zeeland is known for having its own set of names for girls.
 Located in the south of the Netherlands and bordering Belgium, this region has its own distinct collection of names, influenced by its neighbor.
 Here are some examples of typical girl names from Zeeland:

 During most of the 20th century the process of giving names was dramatically different: it was common in the Netherlands to name a girl with a diminutive of a boy's name.

 Typically, this would be the diminutive of the father's name.
 In Dutch, a diminutive is made by adding the suffix '+je' or '+tje'.
 Here are some examples:

 Jan, Klaas and Piet are some of the most common Dutch names for boys.
-By adding the suffix '+je' or '+tje', Dutch girl names were produced.
+Girl names were produced from them by adding the suffix '-je' or '-tje'.

 Nowadays in the Netherlands, a girl name that derives from a boy name is considered an old-fashioned.
 It is not a common practice anymore to give a child such a name.

 Despite its small size, the Netherlands has several cultures and languages.
 In fact, one of its northern provinces, called "Friesland," has its own official language: Frisian.
 This unique language is considered the second official language of the Netherlands and has its own set of traditional girl names that are worth exploring.

 The Frisian name culture is completely different from the Dutch one.
 Names are very short and often consist of merely one or two syllables with not more than seven letters in total.

 Frisian girls names often end with '-e' or '-je'.
 Some traditional girls names from Friesland are:

 If a girl is called one of the names above, or another popular Frisian name, the rest of the Netherlands can often understand that she is from the province of Friesland.